 I suggest that when you are at home you keep your pregnancy notes (in a wellbeing wallet from MAMA Academy) with the bag.

 What should be in a hospital bag for you:

 - Loose, light, comfy clothes.
 Hospitals are usually hot!
 Choose dark colours in case of stains.
-Cheap or old things are good, so you can throw them away.
+Cheap or old things are good, so you don’t worry and could throw them away if they get marked.

-- Nighties are easier than pyjamas if you have surgery, need a catheter or a bleeding heavily.
+- Nighties are easier than pyjamas if you have surgery, need a catheter or are bleeding heavily.

 - Warm socks (your feet often get cold in labour)

 - Flipflops to wear around the ward or in the shower

 - Cheap slippers (eg giveaway hotel ones) if you have any – throw them away when you go home